 State from Events vs Events as State

 The distinction is important.
 “State from Events” assumes an existing event stream, regardless of how it was produced, and projects state from it.
-No new events are added to the stream2.
+No new events are added to the stream.
 “Events as State” is about events as the single source of truth.
 In other words, new events are added to the stream, but they’re constrained by business rules, and these rules depend on previous events as their input (as opposed to state as the input).

 Defining Eventsourcing